Shashank-deb/Custom-Cmd/README.md

  # Tech Stack
   - JAVASCRIPT    ->  For the  Logic
  - NODE.js        -> For the functionality

  - Use Path and File System Module(NODEJS)
- - Using Shebang for making it globally.
+ - Using Shebang Syntax for making it globally.

     # Implemented Commands